-HST 238 and Permission
+HST 238 or another approved HST course and Permission

 An introduction to advanced historical research, focusing on World War II, required of participants in the London Research Seminar.
 Interpret the relevant aspects of World War II, as well as the rudiments of British culture and history.
 Includes major research project.
 (Alma) (ESPIT/GP)